 Robust internal control processes and systems have been designed and implemented to support the Bank's market risk management approach.
-The Bank reviews these control processes regularly and these reviews allow senior management to assess their effectiveness.
+The Bank reviews these control processes and systems regularly, and these reviews allow senior management to assess their effectiveness.

-The RMG Market and Liquidity Risk unit monitors, controls and analyses the Bank's market risk daily, and report to the Chief Risk Officer.
+The RMG Market and Liquidity Risk unit - an independent market risk management function reporting to the CRO - monitors, controls and analyses the Bank's market risk daily.